QuarkNerd/blog/mstobbs/_posts/2020-05-01-demystifying-react-redux.md

 <img src="{{ site.baseurl }}/mstobbs/assets/demystifying-react-redux/javascript_curtain.gif" alt="Pay no attention to the JavaScript behind the curtain!" title="Pay no attention to the JavaScript behind the curtain!">
 </div>

 During the past year, I've had the opportunity to work with several of the graduate developers here at Scott Logic.
-One of the most common complaints I hear when they're learning [Redux Redux](https://react-redux.js.org/) (the library that connects Redux to your React application) is that it's too magic.
+One of the most common complaints I hear when they're learning [React Redux](https://react-redux.js.org/) (the library that connects Redux to your React application) is that it's too magic.
 They don't understand how Redux is able to update their components, or how their components can update the Redux store by dispatching actions into the abyss.
 And because they don't understand how it's working, they struggle to debug their code when something breaks.

 So, in this post, I'll be implementing "crappy React Redux".
 This is intended to give a general idea of what's going on when you connect your React app to Redux, rather than give a detailed description of how React Redux is implemented in practice.